leonardgoeke/AnyMOD.jl/docs/src/index.md

 setObjective!(:costs,anyM)
 ```

 To actually solve the created optimization problem, the field of the model structure containing the corresponding JuMP object is passed to the functions of the [JuMP](https://github.com/JuliaOpt/JuMP.jl) package used for this purpose.
 The JuMP package itself is part of anyMOD’s dependencies and therefore does not have to be added separately, but the solver does.
-In this case we used Gurobi, but CPLEX or a non-commercial server could have been used as well.
+In this case we used Gurobi, but CPLEX or a non-commercial solver could have been used as well.

 ```
 using Gurobi